Kiwi Browser for Android supports Google Chrome extensions

-The Kiwi mobile browser is not yet well known among Android users, but it has some interesting aspects that are worth discussing.
-The browser was launched about a year ago, it is based on the open source Google Chromium project, but it includes interesting features.
+The Kiwi mobile browser is not yet very well known among users.
+Android, but it does have some interesting aspects worth discussing.
+Launched about a year ago, the browser is based on Google's open-source Chromium project, but it also includes some interesting features.

-In particular, it is equipped by default with a built-in ad and notification blocker, a night mode function, and background playback support for YouTube and other services.
-And the latest version of Kiwi provides support for Google Chrome extensions.
-This is something that even the official Google Chrome app for Android lacks, not to mention other analogues.
+Specifically, it comes with a built-in ad and notification blocker, a night mode feature, and background playback support for YouTube and other services.
+And the latest version of Kiwi adds support for Google Chrome extensions, something even the official Google Chrome app lacks.
+Android, not to mention other analogues.

 It's important to note that not every Chrome extension will work.
 If it's strictly x86 bound, it probably won't run.
 But many extensions that change the behavior of the browser or the websites the user visits should work.